-To prepare undergraduate and graduate students for productive careers in industry, academia, and government by providing a conducive environment for teaching, learning, and research in the theory and applications of Computer Software Engineering.
-The Department places high priority to emerge as an important regional, national and international resource center for discovering, integrating and applying new knowledge and technologies.
-Department also focuses on imparting moral and ethical values in our graduates, so that they can contribute towards highly-principled society.
+To prepare undergraduate and graduate students for productive careers in industry, academia, and government by providing a conducive environment for teaching, learning, and research in the theory and applications of Computer Software Engineering (CSE).
+The Department places high priority to emerge as an important national, regional and international resource centre for discovering, integrating and applying new knowledge and technologies.
+Department also focuses on imparting moral and ethical values in its graduates, so that they can contribute towards highly-principled society.

 Programme Educational Objectives (PEO)

 The Programme Educational Objectives are a set of goals that are to be attained after three or four years of graduation.
 The Department of CSE has defined its Programme Educational Objectives in line with the University as well as MCS Vision and Mission.
 Following are the Programme Educational Objectives:

 PEO-1: To produce employable graduates that make intellectual and technical contributions in different domains of software industry